-At What Age Should Skill Development Start?
+At What Age Should Basketball Skill Development Start?

 When is your child old enough to start doing basketball drills?
-This is an important question because if you start your child off too young then you risk the chance of driving them away from the game because they see it as a chore and not fun.
+This is an important question because if you start your child off too young, then you risk the chance of driving them away from the game because they see it as a chore and not fun.

-On the other hand if you are not doing basketball drills then your child may miss out and be farther behind other kids their age.
-The answer is that they can start at any age but there is a list of guidelines that need to be followed when starting your child’s basketball training.
+On the other hand, if you are not doing basketball drills, then your child may miss out and be farther behind other kids their age.
+The answer is that they can start at any age, but there is a list of guidelines that need to be followed when starting your child’s basketball training.

-Difficulty of Drills
+The Difficulty of Basketball Drills

-Mix in the more difficult drills with little basketball games that the child likes.
+Mix in the more difficult basketball drills with little basketball games that the child likes.
 Sacrifice what might be a short time growth in skill for a lifetime of improvement because he/she will develop a true love for the game of basketball.

-Individual Player Evaluation
+Individual Basketball Player Evaluation